MacBook Pro A1278 Upgrades

 On the A1278 MacBooks, the CPU is soldered to the board.
 So we will be unable to upgrade the CPU without swapping out the entire logic board!

-As of 2021, the latest Mac operating system available is 11.0 Big Sur.
+As of 2022, the latest Mac operating system available is 12.1 Monterey.
 However, none of the A1278s meets the model year requirement to be eligible for an upgrade to this OS.

-The 2012 A1278 can officially support the OS before Big Sur which is 10.15 Catalina.
+The 2012 A1278 can officially support OS 10.15 Catalina.
 This OS is still receiving support and security updates.
-Many different applications and newly released applications are compatible with this OS.
+Many different applications are compatible with this OS.

 The 2010 - 2011 A1278s can officially support OS 10.13 High Sierra at the latest.
 This OS is no longer supported and will not be receiving future updates.
-Many applications will still operate on the OS, however, newer applications will require at least 10.14 Mojave.
+Many applications will still operate on the OS, however, newer subscription based software may require the latest macOS.

 Brand new genuine Apple batteries for the A1278 family are still readily available.
 Meaning we can help to prolong the life of your machine even further!